sambegdhakal/sql_code_generator_etl/README.md

 🚀 Run the Container (Default Input)
 By default, the container will use the included Transformation_logic.xlsx and output results to the container.
 You can mount a local folder to store the output:

-bash
-Copy code
-docker run --rm -v /path/to/local/output:/app/output \
+docker run --rm -e LLM_HOST=host.docker.internal -v /path/to/local/output:/app/output \
   <YOUR_DOCKERHUB_USERNAME>/etl_sql_generator:latest
 Explanation: